Seadrill, Sapura latest firms targeted in Brazil's 'Car Wash' probe

-RIO DE JANEIRO (Reuters) - Brazilian and Dutch police executed dozens of search warrants on Wednesday as part of a corruption probe into offshore oil rig company Seadrill Ltd and Malaysia’s Sapura Energy Bhd, as Brazil’s famed ‘Car Wash’ corruption investigation eyes an increasing number of international firms.
+RIO DE JANEIRO (Reuters) - Brazilian and Dutch police executed dozens of search warrants on Wednesday as part of a corruption probe into offshore oil rig company Seadrill Ltd SDRL.OL and Malaysia's Sapura Energy Bhd SAEN.KL, as Brazil's famed 'Car Wash' corruption investigation eyes an increasing number of international firms.

 In a statement, federal prosecutors in Brazil said they had carried out 25 searches, concentrated in Rio de Janeiro and Sao Paulo, while Dutch police had also carried out searches as part of a parallel investigation into the matter.